-The applicant is not required to upload proof of citizenship in the online portal - the research branch at your university or institution should sight this information to ensure that the requirements are met prior to signing the endorsement form.
+The applicant is not required to upload proof of citizenship in the online portal - the research branch at your university or institution should sight this information to ensure that the requirements are met prior to endorsing the application.

 The CIA will join the university from overseas for a 3-year period.
 The Visa application has been submitted but has not yet been granted.
 Can they apply for a grant?